 Western Canadian farmers began harvesting a crop of unprecedented size in August 2013.
 Even so, few within the grain industry could have anticipated that production would stand a full 25% above the previous record of 60.4 million tonnes.
 As the final estimate began to crystallize, the industry began to confront the realities attached to the marketing of a 75.9-million-tonne crop.
 But foremost among the growing list of concerns was the fear that the GHTS would be incapable of adequately providing for its movement.
 In fact, the majority of stakeholders hoped that the system would have sufficient capacity to handle a sizeable portion of the added production, thereby avoiding the buildup of an unwieldy level of carry-out stocks at year end.
 As the scope of the challenge confronting the industry became apparent the system quickly became inundated with grain.
 On-farm inventories were soon bulging with an unanticipated excess.
 Moreover, as elevator deliveries grew, the problem began to spread.
 Before long the country elevator system was beginning to congest, with many facilities forced to turn away producers for the simple lack of space.
 Central to the timely processing of any elevator's grain was the carrying capacity provided to it by the railways; without an adequate supply of railcars the system would soon became backlogged.
-By mid September 2013 the demand for carrying capacity in the country was outpacing what was being supplied by a factor of 10%, leaving the equivalent of about 1,000 carloads of traffic going unmoved each week.
-The effects of this were also beginning to spread, with terminal elevator stocks declining by as much as 20% from what had been observed during the same period a year earlier.
+By mid September 2013 the demand for carrying capacity in the country was outpacing what was being supplied by a factor of 10%, leaving the equivalent of about 1,000 carloads of traffic going unmoved each week.1 The effects of this were also beginning to spread, with terminal elevator stocks declining by as much as 20% from what had been observed during the same period a year earlier.
 More importantly, the number of vessels waiting to load at port had begun to climb.
-For its part, the carrying capacity supplied by the railways proved roughly equivalent to that supplied during the same period a year earlier.
-The situation was made all the worse given the urgency to sell grain in a market already characterized by declining prices.
-The pressure exerted by farmers trying to effect delivery sooner rather than later only compounded the system's growing problem with congestion.
-The situation was made no better when a CN freight train derailed near Gainford, Alberta, in mid October 2013, closing the carrier's principle artery to the west coast for four days.
-With the onset of winter, and more particularly during a five week stretch of recordsetting cold in Manitoba and eastern Saskatchewan, the fluidity of railway operations was undermined still further.
-By the close of the second quarter country elevators stocks had risen to 3.7 million tonnes; uncommitted railcar orders had increased to over 50,000; and the number of ships waiting to load at west-coast ports had topped 40.
+With the onset of winter, and more particularly during a five week stretch of record-setting cold in Manitoba and eastern Saskatchewan, the fluidity of railway operations was undermined still further.
 As these problems grew so too did the rancour of shippers and farmers.
-By mid January 2014 their displeasure with railway service was beginning to register with the federal government.
-In response, the Minister of Agriculture and Agri-food convened an urgent meeting of stakeholders in Winnipeg to discuss the situation and press the railways for immediate corrective action.
-By the close of the month, however, the railways had still not presented a plan.
+By mid January 2014 the complaints and concerns of producers and shippers with railway service spurred the government to begin pressing the railways for immediate corrective action.